evolution-cms/docs/en/04_Extras/multiTV/01_Features.md

 The package contains three main parts

-- a custom template variabe displaying and editing a sortable multi item list or a datatable
+- a custom template variable displaying and editing a sortable multi item list or a datatable
 - a snippet to display the value of the template variable
-- a module do edit the content of custom database tables.
+- a module to edit the content of custom database tables.

 and some extras